Covid 19 coronavirus: NZ Treasury unveils record bond tender programme

 • Premium - Covid 19 coronavirus: Government talking to airports - Grant Robertson

-The new forecast represents revised assessments of funding requirements due to additional fiscal impacts of Covid-19, NZDM said.
+The new forecast represents revised assessments of funding requirements because of additional fiscal impacts of Covid-19, NZDM said.

 This was $12b higher than the forecast NZGB programme, updated on March 17.

-"Due to the rapidly evolving Covid-19 situation, further updates may be required as new information becomes available," NZDM said in a statement.
+"Due to the rapidly evolving Covid-19 situation, further updates may be required as new information becomes available," NZDM said.

-NZDM said it remained committed to its three "core" principles of transparency, consistency and even-handedness.

-"However, the current circumstances require a more flexible approach relative to established issuance practices," it said in a statement.
+"The current circumstances require a more flexible approach relative to established issuance practices."

 The announcement prompted significant selling in the government bond market, prompting higher yields across the curve.